 TeamSoft's Charitable Giving Committee (TCGC)

-Scroll down or click a link to read a brief description of some of the things we are involved with:
+Scroll down to read a brief description of some of the things we are involved with:

-Sharing Wishes is a partnership between the TeamSoft Charitable Giving Committee (TCGC) and The Family Stabilization Program (FSP).
+In 2011, the TeamSoft Charitable Giving Committee formed a partnership with the Salvation Army’s Family Stabilization Program (FSP).
 The FSP is a voluntary program for families who are leaving The Salvation Army shelter and families in the community who are trying to avoid eviction or homelessness.
 The program offers education and case management with the goal of helping families maintain housing for at least one year.
 Thus far, over 80 percent of the families that have completed the FSP have accomplished this goal!

 While the FSP addresses the basic needs and skill-building resources that families need to maintain housing, Sharing Wishes has a vision of making available other resources to strengthen the fabric of these families and their homes.
-We've asked FSP families to create seasonal wish lists that might include fun or enriching children's activities, resources to empower the family, assistance with unforeseen life events, and/or every day or seasonal items.
+We’ve asked FSP families to create seasonal wish lists that include fun or enriching children’s activities, resources to empower the family, and every day or seasonal items.
+Although all of the items donated over the past 3 years are too numerous to mention, some highlights have included a book drive, a fundraiser to purchase farmer’s market gift packs, holiday gifts, bus passes, pool passes, cleaning products, kitchen items, and furniture.
 TeamSoft's ability to donate new or gently used items not only allows FSP families to extend their tight budgets, but to also wish for desired items outside of basic necessities.

 Charitable Event Participation Program